|BSE: 532819||Sector: IT|

 Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the companies act 2013 ("the act") in the manner sorequired and give a true and fair view in conformity with the Indian accounting Standardsprescribed under section 133 of the act read with the companies (Indian accountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of company as at March 31 2021 and its profittotal comprehensive income its cash flows and the changes in equity for the year ended onthat date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended (''Ind AS") and other accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2022 and its profit total comprehensive income its cash flows and the changes inequity for the year ended on that date.

 Basis for Opinion

-Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent period. these matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.
-We have determined the matter described below to bethe key audit matter to be communicated in our report.
+Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent year.
+We have determined that there are no key audit matters to communicate in ourreport.

-Our opinion on the standalone financial statements does not cover theother information and we do not and will not express any form of assurance conclusionthereon.
+Our opinion on the standalone financial statements does notcover the other information and we do not express any form of assurance conclusionthereon.

 Our objectives are to obtain reasonable assurance about whether thestandalone financial statements as a whole are free from material misstatement whetherdue to fraud or error and to issue an auditor's report that includes our opinion.Reasonable assurance is a high level of assurance but is not a guarantee that an auditconducted in accordance with SAs will always detect a material misstatement when itexists.
 Misstatements can arise from fraud or error and are considered material ifindividually or in the aggregate they could reasonably be expected to influence theeconomic decisions of users taken on the basis of these standalone financial statements.